-If you die whilst on family leave, the full range of death benefits will be paid.
-These would be based on the rate of earnings you would have been receiving if you were not on family leave.
+If you die whilst on family leave, death benefits shall be calculated based on the rate of earnings you would have been receiving if you were not on family leave.

-What if I am absent from work
+What if I am absent from work?

 If your absence is due to illness or injury, or you are on family leave as allowed by law, and your pay ceases, contributions will stop.
 When you return to work you will have the option to pay the contributions missed.
 If you opt to do so, your employer may, at its discretion, also choose to pay the employer contributions missed.